 Lori moved to McCall Idaho in 1982 to finish her private pilots licenses and find the best fishing spots in Idaho.
 It was the following spring she was able to take her Private Pilot check ride in Boise and promptly started flying in the Idaho Backcountry.
 Lori received her first backcountry flight lesson with Lyn Clark in 1983; this backcountry experience was the beginning of a life long relationship with the mountains and Lyn.

 From 1983-1988 Lori flew into the backcountry to fish and camp on a regular basis.
 1988 Lori began to pursue her commercial, instrument, single, multi engine ratings along with Certified Flight Instructors followed by Airline Transport Pilot certificate and single engine seaplane.
 With these ratings Lori landed her first 135 pilot job with Stanley Air Taxi in 1989.
-After flying several season in Stanley Idaho for Bob Danner Lori and her family decided to move to Portland, Oregon in 1992 to fly and build hours doing anything and everything form instructing for Bowen Aero at Scappoose, Oregon, flying for Weyerhaeuser fire watch and flying bank checks, yes back in the day.
+After flying several season in Stanley Idaho for Bob Danner Lori and her family decided to move to Portland, Oregon in 1992 to fly and build hours doing anything and everything from instructing for Bowen Aero at Scappoose, Oregon, flying for Weyerhaeuser fire watch and flying bank checks, yes back in the day.

 It was in 1994 that Lori returned to Idaho in the summer for a few weeks to work as a CFI at Bob Plumber’s mountain flight school in Challis.
 Lori and Lyn joined together for the trips to Challis and spent endless hours discussing mountain training concepts.
 The need for structured and comprehensive courses that included tasks and objectives with completion standards was apparent after accidents and incidents each year were induced by a lack of basic knowledge and flying skills necessary to operate safely in this unique environment.